The composting law was one of 770 California laws that went into effect at the beginning of 2022.

 Bio-degradable plastics, bags, cups, containers, and utensils are not considered to be “short-lived” and therefore should not go into the compostables cart.
 Any waxed cardboard such as milk containers should not go in either.
 There are certain types of vegetation that are not considered to be short-lived.

-Here is a full list of items that should not go into your green cart and that should continue go into trash container for landfill.
+Here is a full list of items that should not go into your green cart and that should continue to go into the trash container for landfill.

 Here is a video from a California County that has information about what can and cannot be composted.

-Fines for non-compliance will not take effect until January 2024.
+Fines for non-compliance took effect in January 2024.
 Any fines will be imposed by a local jurisdiction such as a city or county.

 Convenient countertop composting for your business or home